khannatanmai/basic-rdb-sql/README.md

 - Should have metadata.txt
 - table_name.csv should exist
 - attributes given in SELECT should be in the table
-- with multiple tables, if attribute is "table1.A" then "table1" should be in FROM
+- with multiple tables, if attribute is "table1.A" then "table1" should be in FROM AND attribute should be of that table
 - with multiple tables, tables should be same length
+- with multiple tables, attribute mentioned should be in one of the tables mentioned

 ## Note
 - Order of attributes in SELECT does not matter